JWock82/Pynite/README.md

 * Standard Solver (https://www.standardsolver.com/)

 # What's New?
+Version 0.0.39
+* Made console output optional.
+By default it is now turned off.
+* Fixed a warning that occured during P-Delta analysis.
+Sparse matrix solution efficiency was poor.
+* Fixed deformed shape rendering for plates and quads.
+The scale factor was not being applied.
+* Changed rendering background to light gray.
+It's a little easier on the eyes.
+* Added a basic screenshot feature for rendering.
+If `screenshot` is set to a filepath in the `RenderModel` method a .PNG screenshot will be saved to the filepath and the render window will be closed automatically.

 Version 0.0.38
 * Bug fix for load vector calculation.
 When multiple load cases were present on a plate or quad, only the last entered load case was being considered.
 * Additional fix for an exception that occured when unused load cases were in a model that was being rendered.